 To the north and west of the project site is open space owned and managed by the Inyo National Forest.
 To the southwest is a 14-acre parcel privately owned and designated Estate Residential.
-To the south is Multi-Family Residential - Low (Interlaken condominium complex) and Estate Residential (Victory Lodge), and south-east is Resource Management designated vacant land also managed by the Inyo National Forest.
-Directly east is a 4.9-acre parcel owned designated privately and Estate Residential.
+To the south is Multi-Family Residential - Low (Interlaken condominium complex) and Estate Residential (Victory Lodge), and south-east is vacant land designated Resource Management also managed by the Inyo National Forest.
+Directly east is a 4.9-acre parcel privately owned and designated Estate Residential.